Entering your First competition

 The Victorian Open Short Course Championships (September)

-This event is open to swimmers aged 10-12 with current Short Course Qualifying Times or any swimmers with Short Course Open Qualifying Times.
+This event is open to swimmers aged 13 and over with current Short Course Open Qualifying Times.

 This event is open to swimmers aged 13-18 with current Long Course Qualifying Times.

-This event is open to swimmers with current Long Course Open Qualifying Times.
+This event is open to swimmers aged 13 and over with current Long Course Open Qualifying Times.

 Open Water Competition